 - All students are required to present written documentation of measles, mumps and rubella immunization.
 This immunization must have been received after the first birthday and after January 1, 1968.

 - Arkansas law requires that in order to be eligible for enrollment at a public institution of higher learning a male applicant, between the ages of 18 and 25, who is a U.S. citizen must be registered or be exempt from registration with the selective service system.

 - If a standardized test is required for your major, you may contact the Testing Center at Arkansas State University at 870-972-2038 for information regarding tests and test dates.

 Once an applicant has submitted all required documents to Graduate Admissions, the admissions committee for that particular academic program will review their applicant file and make their decisions regarding admission.

 3. Final Review by the Graduate School

-If you are accepted into the degree program to which you applied, Graduate Admissions will admit you to the University and send you your official letter.
-Be sure to check with your advisor you have been assigned to in order to be able to register for the semester.
+If accepted into the degree program to which you applied, Graduate Admissions will admit you to the University and email you a copy of your Notice of Admission, unless that program notifies their accepted applicants directly.
+Admitted applicants need to check with their assigned Advisor noted on their Notice of Admission, in order to be able to register for the semester.